tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/防盗链_intl.md

 - A maximum of 10 addresses including domain names and IPs are supported.
 Wildcard `*` in addresses is allowed and domain names with the same prefix are also subject to the list.
 One address per line.

 ## Configuration Example
-We use the [Case of Hotlinking](#盗链案例) above as an example to introduce how user A can prevent user B from hotlinking images by setting hotlink protection:
+We use the [Case of Hotlinking](#盗链案例) above as an example to introduce how user A can set hotlink protection and prevent user B from hotlinking images:
 1. User A sets hotlink protection rules for the bucket "test".
 You can use one of the following methods to prevent `b.com` from hotlinking based on the actual situation:
  - Method 1: Configure the blacklist by entering the domain name `*.b.com`, and save it.